 Curator of the exhibition: Petra Housková

-The exhibitions of this gallery and the residency program are supported using public funding by Slovak Arts Council.
+The residency program is supported using public funding by Slovak Arts Council.
 Slovak Arts Council is the main partner of the project.
-The residency of Tijana Radenković is also supported by the Minority Culture Fund.
-We thank Jozef Vančo / GUTENART and Michal Mitro for cooperation in the production of the exhibition.
+The exhibition project is further supported by City Košice.